 The term Bonker comes from the word Bonk which means "to bang or hit somebody or something".
-Fish bonkers have been around for a while but since I live in Cougar and Bear Country I decided to make , what I called Cougar Bonkers and Bear Bonkers.
-Actually, the first one I made was a novelty gift for a friend.
+Fish bonkers have been around for a while but since I live in Cougar Country I decided to make a Cougar Bonker as a a novelty gift for a friend.
 I have sold many bonkers since, some buy them as a novelty item, while others actually carry them for insurance, while hiking.

 My bonkers are really a relative to the Irish Shillelagh which is named after a village of the same name, in east central Ireland.
 The Irish Shillelagh is a short club (about 18-24" long) traditionally made of oak or blackthorn wood, that was carried as a defense against muggers and thieves in the old days.
 Shillelaghs are still very popular today.
 They are kept in homes and cars throughout Ireland for the same purpose.

-I make most of my Bonkers (Shillellaghs) from maple (and recently from Diamond Willow), since oak and blackthorn are not available here.
-Anyways, a maple bonker (shillelagh) will be just as effective in the unlikely event that one had to be used.
+I make most of my Bonkers (Shillellaghs) from diamond willow (and some from maple), since oak and blackthorn are not available here.
+Anyways, a one of my bonkers (shillelaghs) will be just as effective in the unlikely event that one had to be used.

 Originally the Irish Shillelagh was a two handed club made from Oak.
 When the British invaded they cut down the oak forests (shipped the lumber to England) and put a ban on the making of oak weapons.
 The locals then began making their shillelaghs from Irish blackthorn (type of hawthorn).
 The blackthorn pieces were made longer, more like a cane or walking stick, to appear innocent of their true purpose.
 Many of the Irish Shillelaghs sold today as souvenirs are in the form of a walking stick or cane.